-Gentle Reader.
-Do I have a cool giveaway for you today!
-You are going to be so happy that you checked in with me today.
+You are going to be so happy that you checked in with me today, gentle reader.
 So happy.

 Much as I absolutely love homemade bread, here’s my guilty secret: I’m not one of those mamas who makes bread every day.
 I know many of these wonderful ladies.
 I would love to be one of these wonderful ladies.
 My children, even more so, would rise up and call me “Blessed” if I became one of these wonderful ladies.
 Sigh.
 But no.